hemanth-santuari/indexscrapper/README.md

     - Ubuntu/Debian: `sudo apt-get install build-essential python3-dev`
     - Windows: Install Visual C++ Build Tools

-- For AWS S3 integration, make sure your AWS credentials are properly configured:
+- For GitHub integration, make sure your token has the necessary permissions:
-  - Update the credentials in `config.json`
+  - It needs `repo` scope to read and write to repositories
-  - Or set up AWS CLI configuration: `aws configure`
+  - Generate a token at GitHub Settings > Developer settings > Personal access tokens

 ### Numpy Installation Issues